 Carmine is a tiny city located in the state of Texas.
 With a population of 248 people and just one neighborhood, Carmine is the 1003rd largest community in Texas.
-Carmine has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Carmine has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Carmine home prices are not only among the most expensive in Texas, but Carmine real estate also consistently ranks among the most expensive in America.